“How to increase membership in nonprofit organizations?” is a question acquisition managers constantly seek answers to.

-- Networking is key when it comes to attracting board members.
+- Networking is key to attracting board members.
 Leverage your existing networks and ask current board members, donors, and volunteers to recommend potential candidates.
-Look for networking opportunities in events and conferences in your industry to meet new people and spread the word about your organization.
+Look for networking opportunities at events and conferences in your industry to meet new people and spread the word about your organization.

 - Create an ambassador program where you enlist the help of your most passionate supporters to spread the word about your organization and recruit potential board members.
 Ambassadors can be a powerful force to attract new members, as they can speak firsthand about their positive experiences with your organization.